14Richa/testRepo1/scripts/FinalBlog.md

 ##### Successful Contributions

 Before we get into the specific workflows I created, let me share how I started.
 I converted the TSC_MEMBERS.json file to the MAINTAINERS.yaml file to improve our project's structure.
-I also added a new key, isTscMember.
+I also added a new key, `isTscMember`.
 You can review the details of this contribution [here](https://github.com/asyncapi/community/pull/720).

 Furthermore, I've added an Emeritus file, which lists individuals who were previously TSC members but are no longer active.
 You can find the details of this contribution in this [PR](https://github.com/asyncapi/community/pull/806).